-The formal announcement, which will take place Tuesday morning in Washington, is a much needed boost for Thompson's campaign, which is suffering from low poll numbers and criticism the candidate lacks enough passion to win.
+The announcement is a much needed boost for Thompson's campaign, which is suffering from low poll numbers and criticism the candidate lacks enough passion to win.

-Although polls and anecdotal evidence suggest he's failed to excite those conservatives, he is making a big push to play up his conservative credentials on the stump and on TV.
-Thompson is especially emphasizing his anti-abortion views and voting record in the Senate.
+Polls and anecdotal evidence suggest he's failed to excite those conservatives, but he is making a big push to play up his conservative credentials on the stump and on TV.
+Thompson is emphasizing his anti-abortion views and voting record in the Senate.

-Thompson has, however, faced criticism from some conservatives for what they see as conflicting statements; like his statement last week that he does not support an anti-abortion constitutional amendment -- a Republican platform position since Ronald Reagan.
+However, some conservatives have criticized Thompson for what they see as conflicting statements.
+Last week, he said he does not support an anti-abortion constitutional amendment -- a Republican platform position since Ronald Reagan.
 Thompson said he hopes Roe v.
-Wade will be overturned, but that in general he believes abortion laws should be left to the states.
+Wade will be overturned, but he said he believes abortion laws should be left to the states.

 Republican presidential candidates are battling for support from the socially conservative wing of the party, often citing endorsements from leading evangelical figures.

-In a surprise move Wednesday, television evangelist and Christian Coalition founder Pat Robertson endorsed Republican White House hopeful Rudy Giuliani for president.
+In a surprise move last week, TV evangelist and Christian Coalition founder Pat Robertson endorsed Giuliani.

-The Giuliani campaign hopes the Robertson endorsement will help the former New York City mayor to make inroads among evangelical Christians.
-Giuliani is trying to make the case with social conservative voters that despite his support for abortion and gay rights, he is an acceptable choice as the Republican presidential nominee.
+The Giuliani campaign is counting on Robertson's endorsement to help him make inroads among evangelical Christians.
+Giuliani is trying to make the case with social conservative voters that he is an acceptable choice as the Republican nominee despite his support for abortion and gay rights.

-Robertson has repeatedly praised Giuliani despite their major differences on social policy.
-Both men say a friendship developed after a long conversation on a plane during a trip to Israel several years ago.
-Another thing both men have in common is that they are prostate cancer survivors.
+Robertson repeatedly has praised Giuliani despite their differences on social policy.
+Both men have said a friendship developed after a long conversation on a plane trip to Israel several years ago.
+Both men also are survivors of prostate cancer.

-Giuliani is the Republican frontrunner in the national polls, but he trails in surveys in many of the early primary and caucus states, among them Iowa and South Carolina, where socially conservative voters make up a major part of the Republican voting electorate.
+Giuliani trails in surveys in many of the early primary and caucus states, among them Iowa and South Carolina, where socially conservative voters make up a major part of the Republican voting electorate.

 It also put a dent in Mitt Romney's courting of the religious right.
-The former Massachusetts governor has made major inroads with Christian conservatives, despite concerns by some about his Mormon faith.
+The former Massachusetts governor has made major inroads with Christian conservatives despite concerns about his Mormon faith.

-When asked about Robertson's endorsement, Romney said, "You can't get them all" and then touted his recent endorsements from conservative activist Paul Weyrich and Bob Jones III, the president of the evangelical Bob Jones University in Greenville, South Carolina.
+Concerning Robertson's endorsement of Giuliani, Romney said, "You can't get them all."
+Romney has touted his recent endorsements from conservative activist Paul Weyrich and Bob Jones III, president of the evangelical Bob Jones University in Greenville, South Carolina.

 Also last week, former White House hopeful Sen. Sam Brownback, a Kansas Republican who is the leading voice for Christian conservatives in the Senate, endorsed Sen. John McCain from Arizona.

-Brownback gave up his own bid for the White House last month after lackluster fundraising and poor showings in both the national and crucial early primary and caucus state polls.
+Brownback gave up his bid for the White House last month after lackluster fundraising and poor showings in polls.

 McCain opposes legalizing abortion and gay marriage, but he is not a darling of the far right.
 Brownback is a socially conservative senator who emphasized his opposition to abortion, gay marriage and other issues important to Christian conservatives.